yegorsokolov/MT5/README.md

 stop.  `RealtimeEA.mq5` extends this idea by automatically running `git pull` on initialisation so the latest model from GitHub is used.

-`generate_signals.py` now merges ML probabilities with a moving average crossover and RSI filter so trades are only taken when multiple conditions confirm the direction.
+`generate_signals.py` merges ML probabilities with a moving average crossover and RSI filter so trades are only taken when multiple conditions confirm the direction.
+Additional optional filters check for Bollinger band breakouts, volume spikes and even macro indicators when a `macro.csv` file is present.
 Configuration values for these filters live in `config.yaml`.

 ## Performance Reports